jacksonkernion/jacksonkernion.github.io/index.md

 I’m a Philosophy PhD student at UC Berkeley, working in philosophy of mind, epistemology, and philosophy of science.

-I argue in my dissertation that out concept of consciousness is a *functional* concept.
+I argue in my dissertation that our concept of consciousness is a *functional* concept.
 This stands in opposition to the view, popular amongst philosophers of mind, that thinking of the mind in a first-personal, experiential way is distinct from thinking of the mind in a third-personal, scientific way.
 The ultimate goal is to articulate the conceptual foundations that make a science of consciousness possible.

 I graduated from Harvard in 2012 with a philosophy degree in the interdisciplinary Mind, Brain, and Behavior program.